mlcommons/ck/README.md

-describe, cross-link and share their code and data (benchmarks, data sets, scripts, libraries, tools, experimental results, models, tables, graphs, articles, etc) as reusable Python-based components with a very simple API (just one one function with JSON in and JSON out) and JSON-based schema-free meta description, as shown in the following examples:
+describe, cross-link and share their code and data (benchmarks, data sets, scripts, libraries, tools, experimental results, models, tables, graphs, articles, etc) as reusable Python-based components with a very simple API (just one function with JSON in and JSON out) and JSON-based schema-free meta description, as shown in the following examples:
 * https://github.com/ctuning/ctuning-programs
 * https://github.com/ctuning/ctuning-datasets-min
 * https://github.com/ctuning/ck-analytics
 * https://github.com/ctuning/ck-autotuning

-CK also helps to abstract access to ever-changing (and possibly proprietary) tools and hardware via wrappers with the same JSON API while protecting experimental setups from low-level interface/data changes (wrappers handle such changes as well as setting up environment for multiple versions of a given and possibly pre-installed tool or library).
+CK also helps abstract access to ever-changing (and possibly proprietary) tools and hardware via wrappers with the same JSON API while protecting experimental setups from low-level interface/data changes (wrappers handle such changes as well as setting up environment for multiple versions of a given and possibly pre-installed tool or library).

 All components has DOI-style UID and can be transparently indexed and searched via third-party Hadoop-based ElasticSearch, shared via GIT, and connected together into experimental pipelines (workflows) just as LEGO(TM) to quickly prototype various research ideas, crowdsource experiments, reproduce and improve past techniques.

 Furthermore, CK can simplify connection of unified experiments